Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

 ####  Step 2: Generate HTTP Test Files
 - Action:
+  - Run : **cds add http --filter AdminService** to create Admin.http in the test/http directory.
   - Run : **cds add http --filter ProcessorService** to create Processor.http in the test/http directory.

 - Results:
-  - The test user is set to alice, ensuring audit logs are tied to this user.
+  - The AdminService.http and Processor.http  files are generated with sample GET, POST, and PATCH requests for testing.

 #### Step 3: Test Read Access to Customers
 - Action:
+  - Open test/http/ProcessorService.http file.
+  - Change the username in AdminService.http to alice.
-  - Open test/http/ProcessorService.http file, go to  Line 119 and run the GET /odata/v4/admin/Customers request (Click on Send Request).
+  - Go to  Line 119 and run the GET /odata/v4/admin/Customers request (Click on Send Request).

 - Results:
   - Audit logs show SensitiveDataRead entries for creditCardNo with timestamps matching the current time.